THE CRAFT OF NATURAL DYEING Published 1994 by Search Press, Kent, England. This book is now out of print.

 Reprinted 2021 by Jenny Dean, Sussex, England ISBN 978 0 9530835 4 1

 A Heritage of Colour differs from my other books in several respects.
 Firstly, it has a historical slant and one of my starting points was the report on the technical analysis of dyed textile fragments from the Iron Age site at Hallstatt in Austria.
 The results of this analysis inspired me to carry out a series of experiments which are described in the book.
 Another feature of this new book is its focus on the use of native and easily-grown or gathered plants.
 Over 50 plants are featured and the dyeing methods used in the experiments can be used for any plants, not only those featured in the book.
 “A Heritage of Colour” also has sections on contact dyeing on fabric using plant materials, dyeing with frozen flowers and creating multi-coloured skeins and fabrics.
 In addition, there are sections on using lichen and fungi for dyeing.
 The book has over 250 colour photographs, including photos of dyed samples for each plant.

 This book has been out of print but I have had it reprinted with a new cover and spiral binding for ease of use.
-It will be available from the shop at Ditchling Museum, which also offers a mail order service.
+It is available from the shop at Ditchling Museum, which also offers a mail order service.